 - We don’t drive unless necessary

-- We keep our food spending to $300/month for groceries and $200 for restaurants
+- We keep our food spending to $300/month for groceries and around $50 for restaurants

-- Both my wife and I have a small “fun money” pot, but it is rare when either of us spend it all
+- Both my wife and I have a small “fun money” pot, but it is rare when either of us spends it all

 - We consider budgeted money to be the upper limit of spending; in other words, we certainly don’t HAVE to spend it all each month.
 In fact, aside from our food budget, we rarely run our budget categories dry